Personnel – General Provisions

 Purpose: This policy prescribes responsibilities, requirements and associated procedures for conducting background checks on individuals currently employed by, seeking employment with, or seeking a volunteer position with Eastern Washington University.

-History: This policy supersedes the previous version dated December 3, 2013.
-It was adopted by the EWU Board of Trustees (BOT) on February 23, 2018. .
+History: This policy supersedes the previous version dated February 23, 2018.
+It was adopted by the EWU Board of Trustees on October 9, 2020.

 Applicability: This policy pertains to persons currently employed by or seeking employment or a volunteer position with Eastern Washington University, including student and non-student temporary employees.